Mystic Bridge Historic District: History

 Mystic developed in the early 19th century as a small seaport and shipbuilding center, businesses that were mostly located on the eastern shore of the Mystic River.
 The village is divided between the towns of Stonington and Groton, Connecticut.

-The Greenman brothers, George, Clark and Thomas founded the George Greenman & Co. shipyard and built their Greek Revival style houses on the grounds.
+Brothers George, Clark, and Thomas Greenman founded the George Greenman & Co. shipyard and built their Greek Revival style houses on the grounds.
 Their shipyard was one of the village's largest, and now serves as the grounds of the Mystic Seaport Museum.
 The museum still uses some of the buildings for their original purposes.
-This section of Mystic became known as "Greenmanville", as the brothers not only owned and operated the shipyard, but also a textile mill and a company store.
+This section of Mystic became known as "Greenmanville", as the brothers owned and operated the shipyard, a textile mill, and a company store.
 They also managed nearby farms and rented out housing to their workers.
 The Greenmans were Seventh Day Baptists, celebrating the Sabbath on Saturday, and the shipyard's schedule reflected that.
 The industrial village prospered from the 1840s to the 1890s, after which it declined, as wooden ships gave way to those built of iron and steel.